 The Big Tiny Steps Method

 - Eat a Mainly Plant Based Diet- Although I am not vegetarian I consume verrrry little meat products (more dairy because cheese!).
 Aside from being better for you health in terms of your risk of heart disease and other serious illnesses, the consumption of animals and animal products from large scale agribusiness has a huge negative effect on the environment.
 Some may (justifiably) argue for going vegan or vegetarian for these reasons but this is not realistic for me at this point, so I am just trying to drastically reduce the amount I consume.
 Additionally, our family is attempting to get our products from ethical sources and support local farming.
+I don’t like my money funding rich corporations to fuck up our planet.

 - Avoid Processed Foods whenever possible.
 Make your own!- I try to make my own Sauces, marinades and spice blends.
 Aside from saving money these contain less sugar and salt and are free of additives.